Skip to main content

 FieldDescription

-baseNetworkIdNetwork where user sends tokens
+baseNetworkIdNetwork where user sends tokens (see Reference for network IDs)

-baseAmountAmount user sends (in token decimals)
+baseAmountAmount user sends (in token decimals).
+Set 0 if quoteAmount is fixed instead

 quoteNetworkIdNetwork where user receives tokens